The Wheel at ICON Park in Orlando

 Visible for miles, it’s easy to reach the ICON Orlando on International Drive.
 In the daytime its gleaming white spokes and gondolas shine in the sun; at night it becomes a color wheel with pinks, purples, teals, blues, whites, oranges, blacks, and reds that can be programmed to commemorate national holidays, important world events, and charitable causes.
 With advanced notice, guests can request to become a “lighting partner” and select the colors to recognize a special cause.

 Day or night, physics are always at work as a motor spins the wheel to its highest point after which gravity takes over and lowers it back to the ground.
 Not only do physics affect The wheel, gravity plays a role on each passenger.
 As you approach the top of the wheel, its rotation, weight, and acceleration reduce the effect of gravity to just .5 g’s.
 But after you reach the top and begin the descent those factors increase your weight to 1.5 g’s (see: F2=m(g+a).
 These physical sensations combine with visual sensations to add new meaning to the word sightseeing.

 After you enter the 15-passenger capsule, you begin the 23-minute round trip as ever-elevating views reveal nearby sights such as the surrounding hotels and attractions of International Drive.
 Along the way, keep an eye peeled for other points of interest further afield,such as SeaWorld nearly two miles west.
-Universal Orlando with its twin parks – Universal Studios and Islands of Adventure, as well as hotels and its water park, Volcano Bay -- are easily seen two miles south.
+Universal Orlando with its twin parks – Universal Studios and Islands of Adventure, as well as hotels and its water park, Volcano Bay -- are easily seen two miles northward.

 As The Wheel takes you higher, the outline of downtown Orlando is clearly visible; a distinct concentration of skyscrapers and buildings nine miles east.
 Iconic outlines at the Walt Disney World Resort including Space Mountain, Spaceship Earth, and the Contemporary Resort can be seen seven miles away.
 On a clear day you may even see the Atlantic Ocean, 48 miles distant.
 Time it right and you may find yourself watching the launch of a rocket from the Kennedy Space Center.